Have you ever wondered how Amazon merchants selling $2 items can possibly make a profit? The truth is that they are not.

 - Business Structure – To limit your liability, you should form an LLC or corporation.

-- Trademarks – Once you start selling on Amazon, you will want to register your brand which will require a trademark.
+- Trademarks – Once you start selling, you will want to register your brand which will require a trademark.

 - Intermediate Warehouse Costs – Even though you will be using Amazon FBA for fulfillment, you may want to have your goods sent to a processing center to label or to perform quality control for your goods before they are sent to Amazon.